-Wyman House contains the Continuing Education and Alumni Offices, while hosting alumni and other social functions.
+Wyman House contains the Continuing Education and Alumni Offices, and serves as a venue for hosting alumni and other social functions.

 Buoy House is the Center for Student Success, which contains the Writing Center, Accessibility Services/ADA office, quiet testing rooms, and tutoring areas.